The legend lives on

 In another game I fondly recall we were tailgating in the Lambeau parking lot and happened to be near the spot where the old Lombardi years Packer great Fuzzy Thurston regularly parked his car.
 Sure enough, in comes Fuzzy, who parks his car and banters with us for a time before heading into the stadium.
 Great dude.
 (RIP)

 My lifelong friend George was with us at one of the County Stadium games in Milwaukee many years ago.
 George was a great athlete in his time and very knowledgeable in all sports.
 I don’t remember who the Packers were playing, but I distinctly remember the incident and the Packer player involved.
 One thing about County Stadium, you could be very close to the action on the field, depending on where the play was at any given time.
 The player involved, Dave Pureifory was a defensive lineman for the Packers who played through most of the 1970’s and very early 1980’s.

 Dave was a player, that Lombardi would never have tolerated.
 He had tremendous physical skills and talent, but he also had a reputation for being lazy.
 On this particular day, Dave was getting killed.
 The receivers were blowing him off like popcorn, making big plays all day.
 My buddy George steamed and yelled and finally had enough.
 He stood up, cupped his hands over his mouth and yelled at the top of his lungs, “Play em tighter Pureifory, they’re killing you.”
 Well, old Pureifory actually turned and looked up at George.
 And from then on out, he tightened up his game and got burned not once.
 Everyone around us couldn’t get over that happening and George never paid for another beer that day.
-We still talk about that now and again.
-Remarkable.
+We still joke about that now and again.

 The search continues….